archiprocode/silverstripe-db-json/README.md

 This extension will automatically replace the native MySQLSchemaManager with its own `MySQL8SchemaManager`.

 If you've already defined a custom `MySQLSchemaManager`:
-- add the `MaximeRainville\Silverstripe\DbJson\JsonDatabaseFieldDefinition` trait to your class.
+- add the `ArchiPro\Silverstripe\DbJson\JsonDatabaseFieldDefinition` trait to your class.
 - Make sure your custom `MySQLSchemaManager` is loaded after the one provided by this extension.

 ```yml